ji-zai/personal-site/content/essays/seek-truth.md

 date: "Feb 26, 2024"
 xLink: "https://x.com/jisnuzai"
 ---

-The ability to seek truth is one of the most valuable skills for founders to possess.
+The ability to seek truth is one of the most valuable skills for founders to have.

-Seeking truth enables you to make better decisions, manage stress more effectively, be more productive, think longer term, and even be more ambitious.
+Seeking truth enables you to make better decisions, manage stress more effectively, be more productive, think longer term, and be more ambitious.

 It impacts every aspect of your life in ways you may not expect.

-### You’re deluded
+## You’re deluded

 Your conscious mind and subconscious mind are in opposition with each other.
 They want different things for you.